-This is an excerpt from my book in progress, The Mystery of Jesus, A Tattooed King by Kathryne Leach, M.A.
+This is an excerpt from my book, Tattooed King, Unraveling the Mystery of Jesus by Kathryne Leach, M.A.

 The Principle of Faithfulness

 Faithfulness as a Kingdom principle is seen in Matthew 25:21-29 and Matthew 13:23.
 The Parable of the Talents shows us that God is pleased when we increase what He has given us and rewards us comparably.
 Likewise, God is angered when we squander His gifts.
 God summarily proclaims, ‘For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away” (Matthew 25:29).

 The faithfulness principle operates stealthily behind the scenes, as do most Kingdom codes.
 Faithful people are humble servants whose reliability refreshes the hearts and ease the mind of leaders who know they can depend on them.
 Proverbs 25:13 says, “As the cold of snow in the time of harvest is a faithful messenger to those who send him, for he refreshes the soul of his masters.”

 Faithfulness is demonstrated by thoroughness in the performance of duty.
 Being thorough is a sought after, valuable trait in society, to employers and in personal relationships.
 In a society that espouses church hopping, divorce, and frequent job changes to benefit the worker, a faithful person has become a rarity, sadly.
 As Christians, we should be modeling faithfulness in adherence to the scriptures.
 A faithful person is true to one’s word, promises, vows, etc. They are steady in allegiance or affection, loyal and constant in their moods.